-Due to COVID-19, in-person events have been canceled until further notice, though many events have become virtual.
+Current COVID-19 guidelines limit in-person events.
 We value your support for UW-Madison and look forward to being able to gather with you in person at another time.
+Get the latest updates on campus operations from the UW–Madison COVID response site.

 Search events by topic area: